-It is the mission of the Early Alert Program to Facilitate campus-wide collaboration through the Early Alert Response System in an effort to increase student retention and persistence by identifying struggling students and actively provide a link to academic suppoprt services, advising, and campus referrals in a timely way.
+It is the mission of the Early Alert Program to facilitate campus-wide collaboration through the Early Alert Response System in an effort to increase student retention and persistence by identifying struggling students and actively provide a link to academic support services, advising, and campus referrals in a timely way.

-Things to consider when submitting an Early Alert:
+Things to consider when submitting an Early Alert notice

 - Early Alerts for academic concerns are supplemental to, not a replacement for, communication between the professor and student about expectations and topics related to class performance.

-- Early Alerts are most beneficial during the first 3-6 weeks of the semester.
+- Early Alerts are most beneficial during the first three to six weeks of the semester.

 - Following submission, a trained advisor will review the alert and make appropriate referrals, often within 24 hours.

 - Students are not automatically contacted through the EARS system when an alert is submitted.

 - Trained advisors will not readily follow up with instructors to you, and will instead, encourage the student to have appropriate conversations.

 Types of Alerts and Suggested Responses

 - Unprepared for class and unable to participate